ilios/ilios/ILIOS_API.md

 https://ilios3-demo.ucsf.edu/api/v1/users

 If adding the token to the headers was successful, you will see a JSON-formatted display of all the user accounts in Ilios.
+Congratulations!
+Your JWT token is working correctly!

 The steps for using the Firefox extension are VERY similar to the ones listed above for Google Chrome and should be fairly simple to figure out.